artefactual/archivematica-docs/admin-manual/installation/installation.rst

 make before starting.

 * choice of installation method (manual or ansible).
-* choice of installation source (os packages or github).
+* choice of installation source (os packages or GitHub).
 * choice of operating system (ubuntu or centos/rhel).

 Instructions are provided for the following choices: